Do you want to shape the future of paths and open spaces?

 Buildings, moveable structures, works, plant or machinery required during permitted operations (other than mining) on or adjoining that land.

 c.
-Parts 12 and 13—Development by local or highway authorities:
+Parts 9 and 12—Development by local or highway authorities:

 Small buildings or works for the purpose of the authorities’ functions on the land, lamp standards, kiosks, shelters, seats and other minor items, or for or incidental to the maintenance or improvement of adjoining highways.

 d.
-Parts 14-16 Works by certain bodies relating to watercourses, land drainage and sewerage.
+Part 13 Works by certain bodies relating to watercourses, land drainage and sewerage.

 e.
-Part 17- Works by statutory undertakers.
+Parts 15 and 16—Works by statutory undertakers.
 Many of these, such as public-gas transporters (ie pipelines), will, when completed, be wholly underground except for indicators and warning.
-But works under part 17G, relating to electricity undertakers, will often be above ground and this is considered more fully in section 8.4 below.
-Part 17G does not include communications networks which, in any case, are exempt from s38 and are considered in chapter 9.10 below.
+But works under part 15B, relating to electricity undertakers, will often be above ground and this is considered more fully in section 8.4 below.
+Communications networks are exempt from s38 and are considered in section 9.10 below.

 8.4 Electricity installations

-8.4.1 Under GPDO part 17G, those electricity undertakers which have appropriate licences from the Secretary of State for Department for Business, Innovation and Skills (BIS) under the Electricity Act 1989 for compulsory acquisition, have permitted development rights to install on, over or under any land electric lines and related transforming or switching stations or chambers and apparatus, and the necessary supporting poles or towers.
-But the consent of BIS is required under s37 of the 1989 Act, for an overhead line unless exempt under that section or the Overhead Lines (Exemption) Regulations 1990 (SI 1990 no 2035).
+8.4.1 Under GPDO part 15B, those electricity undertakers which have appropriate licences from the Secretary of State under the Electricity Act 1989 for compulsory acquisition, have permitted development rights to install on, over or under any land electric lines and related transforming or switching stations or chambers and apparatus, and the necessary supporting poles or towers.
+But the consent of the Secretary of State is required under s37 of the 1989 Act, for an overhead line unless exempt under that section or the Overhead Lines (Exemption) Regulations 1992 (SI 1992/3074) and the Overhead Lines (Exemption) (England and Wales) Regulations 2009 (SI 2009/640).
 These provide special protection within a national park, AONB, regional park, SSSI or conservation area.

 8.4.2 Under the 1989 Act, schedule 9, those entitled to generate or supply electricity must, in any case, have regard to the desirability of preserving natural beauty, conserving flora, fauna, natural features, historic buildings and objects of archaeological interest and do what is reasonably possible to mitigate the effect of proposals on them.